Ed94/gencpp/docs/Readme.md

 )
 / sizeof(Specifier) - 1;
 ```

-*Ex: If the AST_POD_Size is 128 the capacity of the static array is 20.*

 Data Notes:

 * ASTs are wrapped for the user in a Code struct which is a wrapper for a AST* type.